pennersr/django-allauth/docs/advanced.rst

     ACCOUNT_USERNAME_REQUIRED = False
     ACCOUNT_AUTHENTICATION_METHOD = 'email'

-Finally, you also rewrite your `AccountAdapter` and `SocialAccountAdapter` if needed.
+Finally, you also tweak your `AccountAdapter` and `SocialAccountAdapter` if needed.
 Look at the next section for more details.

 Creating and Populating User instances